pselva7/PlantAKRsClassification/README.md

 **For more details, go through the pipeline which includes detailed comments for each and every step.**

 # Limitations
 The piepline is suitable to classify the AKRs of angiosperms.
 Classification of AKRs from primitive organisms (e.g. algae) is highly unlikely.
-And, I have no idea whether the pipeline is usable to classify AKRs from gymnosperms.
+And, I have no idea whether the RefPlantAKRs dataset is usable to classify AKRs from gymnosperms.
 It is because, the RefPlantAKRs dataset was prepared only using angiosperms.

 **#❗️for any queries reach me at: pselva7@gmail.com**